Last Updated: September 4, 2023

 owners or managers to approach for donations to assist your community.

 Not all businesses contribute to the all-important economic base.
 You might have heard that we can't thrive by simply selling hamburgers to each other.
-The thought behind this is correct; hamburgers provide jobs, but for the most part, they are sold to local people.
+This thought is correct; hamburgers provide jobs, but mostly, they are sold to the locals.

 Worse, just a few owners sell most of the hamburgers, and odds are, those corporate headquarters are not in your town.
 Selling burgers is economic development only in tourist towns.